-Studying at university in Sweden
+Studying at a University in Sweden

 The Swedish government invests a substantial amount of tax revenue in their tertiary education system, aiming to provide its students with a world-class education and the opportunity to participate in a wide range of research and development.
 There are 36 universities in Sweden, 8 of which are in the top 350 universities in the QS World University Rankings.
 A vast range of undergraduate and graduate programs are offered.